germanv73/DevLogs/JavaLogs/log.md

 #### Video Course

-I went back and removed all of the scriplet code I used in the JSP file, and substituted it with JSTL instead.
+**Progress**:I went back and removed all of the scriplet code I used in the JSP file, and substituted it with JSTL instead.
 This required that I install the JSTL jar files in my project, and then replace the scriplet code with the appropriate JSTL tag.

 After adding the JSTL tags, i then created a **web.xml** file that would direct the the user to a welcome file while using my development URL.
 This will help with keeping a URL more presentable in the long run.
 I also learned you can use this xml file to direct the user to other index files in different formats.

 ### January 10, 2020

-### Video Course
+#### Video Course

-A couple of new features were added to the web application.
+**Progress**: A couple of new features were added to the web application.
 The first feature was to add a new student to the database.
 The first part was updating the list-students.jsp.
 In this file, I only added a button above the student table.
 This button then called a new file called **add-student-form-jsp**.
 The add-student-form.jsp file then provided a simple form with input text fields so that the user could submit the student data.
 This jsp also sent a GET method to the StudentControllerServlet and a **ADD** command with the input data once the button was selected to add the student.
 If the user chooses to not add a new student, there is a link at the bottom of the page so that the user may go back home to the show-students.jsp page.
 Once the StudentControllerServlet receives the data, the **doGet** method is called where the command is read and processed accordingly.

 First, if the command was null or no data was passed, the command is set to **LIST**.
 Then, the command is processed with a **switch** statement where the first option is, if the command == "LIST", the listStudents method is called.
 If the command == "ADD", then the addStudent method is called, and finally, we added a catch all that would **default** to the listStudent method.
 When the addStudent method is called, the information from the add-student-form.jsp is read in from the request object and then assigned to its respective variable; firstName, lastName, and email.
 Then, these variables are used to create a new Student object and then, we call **StudentDbUtil.addStudent()** to add the student to the database.
 Then, we call the listStudents method to send back to the main page where all the students are then displayed.